-When the owner of the damaged and repaired vehicle realizes that he is going to lose a sale, he asks you if you would be willing to buy his car if he discounts the price by $1,000.
-You take some time to think about the offer but ultimately decide that you are too concerned about the quality of the repairs or residual damage and decline his offer.
-The owner then asks you if you would purchase the car if he reduces the price by $2,000.
+When the owner of the damaged and repaired vehicle realizes he may lose the sale, he asks if you would be willing to buy his car if he discounts the price by $1,000.
+You take some time to think about the offer.
+However, you ultimately decide you are too concerned about the quality of the repairs or residual damage.
+As a result, you decline his offer.
+The owner then asks if you would purchase the car if he reduces the price by $2,000.
 You decide the $2,000 discount is worth the risk and accept the offer.
-The amount of the discount ($2,000) is the diminution in value of the vehicle that has been damaged and repaired in an accident.
+The $2,000 discount accounts for repairs made after an accident.
+This is the diminution in value of the vehicle.

-In the state of Arizona, when a vehicle is damaged in an accident, the owner can make a legal claim against the at-fault driver’s insurance company for the vehicle’s diminution in value.
-This means that not only is the insurance company required to repair the vehicle, it must also make the owner whole again by compensating the owner for the additional loss in the vehicle’s market value.
+When a vehicle sustains damage after an accident in Arizona, the owner can make a legal claim against the at-fault driver’s insurance company for the vehicle’s diminution in value.
+This means the insurance company is not only required to repair the vehicle, it must also make the owner whole again by compensating for the additional loss in the vehicle’s market value.

 Be Careful – Do Not Sign a Property Damage Release

-If your car has been damaged in a collision (not your fault) and you want to preserve your right to file a diminution in value claim, you cannot sign a property damage release after the car has been fixed.
+Was your car damaged in a collision that was not your fault?
+Do you want to preserve your right to file a diminution in value claim?
+Then do not sign a property damage release after your car is fixed.
 When you sign the property damage release form, you are not only settling the property damage claim and giving up your right to sue on the claim, you are also releasing the diminution in value claim.

-Contact a Phoenix Accident Lawyer to Review Your Diminution in Value Claim
+Contact a Phoenix Car Accident Claim Lawyer to Review Your Diminution in Value Claim

-Pursuing a diminution in value claim against the at-fault driver’s insurance company can be an extremely difficult undertaking.
-Diminished value cases require an experienced car accident lawyer who knows what it takes to establish and win these complex property damage claims.
+Pursuing a diminution in value claim against the at-fault driver’s insurance company can be extremely difficult.
+An experienced Phoenix car accident claim lawyer knows what it takes to establish and win these complex property damage cases.
 When you work with the legal team at Hirsch & Lyon Accident Law, we will bring in an expert witness who will prepare a detailed report to establish the amount of your diminished value loss.
-Call us today at 602-535-1900 to schedule a free consultation.
+Call us today at 602-535-1900 to schedule a free consultation or contact us online.